 JOYY (YY) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the social media company had gained 6.07% in the past month.
-In that same time, the Computer and Technology sector gained 10.18%, while the S&P 500 gained 7.71%.
+Coming into today, shares of the social media company had lost 0.24% in the past month.
+In that same time, the Computer and Technology sector gained 3.62%, while the S&P 500 gained 6.22%.

-Investors will be hoping for strength from JOYY as it approaches its next earnings release.
-The company is expected to report EPS of $0.27, down 3.57% from the prior-year quarter.
+JOYY will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect JOYY to post earnings of $0.23 per share.
+This would mark a year-over-year decline of 17.86%.
+Meanwhile, our latest consensus estimate is calling for revenue of $560.88 million, down 10.08% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.25 per share and revenue of $2.38 billion, which would represent changes of -11.42% and -1.44%, respectively, from the prior year.

 Any recent changes to analyst estimates for JOYY should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.